• Home

 The Upstairs

 Bedroom #1 from another angle.
+This door leads to Upstairs Bedroom #3.

 Bedroom #2 opens from the back Servant's Quarters and staircase.
 This room also contains a wall-mounted propane stove to heat the room.
 The attic access door is also in this bedroom.
 This bedroom contains a small closet.